VonPappen/VonPappen/README.md

 I'm a passionate about creating beautiful user Interface and building APIs

+Some of the technologies I use:

+-JavaScript
+-Python
+-React
+-Django
+-Three.js
+-Blender
+-Docker
+-Nginx

+What I would like to learn:

+-TypeScript
+-Next.js

 <!---
 VonPappen/VonPappen is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.